Investor RelationsCorporate Governance

 CapitaLand Retail China Trust Management Limited Performance Unit Plan

-In FY 2017, the Board granted awards which are conditional on targets set for a performance period, currently prescribed to be a three-year performance period.
-A specified number of Units will only be released to the recipient at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.
-An initial number of Units (baseline award) is allocated according to the Relative Total Unitholder Return (TUR) of CRCT Group measured as a percentile ranking of CRCT Group’s TUR against the REITs in the FTSE ST REIT Index.
+In FY 2018, the Board granted awards which are conditional on targets set for a three-year performance period.
+A specified number of Units will only be released to the recipient at the end of the qualifying performance period, provided that minimally the threshold target is achieved.
+An initial number of Units (baseline award) is contingently allocated conditional on the achievement of a pre-determined target in respect of the Relative Total Unitholder Return (TUR) of CRCT Group measured by the percentile ranking of CRCT Group’s TUR against the REITs in the FTSE ST REIT Index.

 The above performance measure has been selected as a key measure of wealth creation for Unitholders.
-The final number of Units to be released will depend on the achievement of pre-determined targets over the threeyear qualifying performance period.
-No Units will be released if the threshold targets are not met at the end of the qualifying performance period.
-On the other hand, if superior targets are met, more Units than the baseline award can be released up to a maximum of 200% of the baseline award.
+The final number of Units to be released will depend on CRCT’s performance against the pre-determined target which is measured over the three-year qualifying performance period.
+This serves to align Management’s interests with that of Unitholders in the longer term and to deter short-term risk taking.
+No Units will be released if the threshold target is not met at the end of the qualifying performance period.
+On the other hand, if the superior target is met, more Units than the baseline award can be delivered up to a maximum of 200% of the baseline award.
 Recipients will receive fully paid Units at no cost.

 CapitaLand Retail China Trust Management Limited Restricted Unit Plan